DIRECTLab/robots/raspbot-car/README.md

 # Yahboom Raspbot Cars
 Inventory as of 11/4/22:
 - 1 is checked out to Ela
+- 1 is checked out to Group 2
-- 4 more are available in the lab
+- 3 more are available in the lab

 ## Capabilities